 This project manager liability policy provides financial protection against lawsuits related to missed deadlines, failure to meet client expectations, and other errors and oversights.

-Workers’ compensation insurance is required in almost every state for project management businesses that have employees.
-It can cover medical costs for work-related injuries.
+Workers’ comp is required in almost every state for project management businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 Construction project manager insurance is often required by clients, lenders, and state regulations.
 Yet these requirements are just a few of the reasons to get insured.
 With the right insurance policies, project managers are financially safe from incidents that could devastate a small business: a fire at a construction site, a worker injury, or a lawsuit over project delays.